 2-7 Does the course qualify for ACE accreditation?
-Yes Contact the local ACE coordinator to arrange an ACE review D/D • Review course material as per
+Yes • Contact the local ACE coordinator to arrange an ACE review D/D • Review course material as per

-SOP Volume 6 to assess award of RRP and include in curriculum outline No No action 2-8 Will the SOJT benefit from a course website?
-Yes Determine requirementsCoordinate website build D/D No No action 2-9 Will the CG LMS be utilized to track student enrollment and completion?
-Yes Engage with FC-TADLIdentify an ADL PO as per SOP Vol 7 D/D and completion.
-No No action 2-10 Will the course contain ADL components (e.g., self-paced e-learning, EPSS, e-testing, Yes Design ADL as per SOP Vol 7 Develop ADL as per SOP Vol 7 D/D etc.) No No action 2-11 Will the CG Institute administer any course materials?
-Yes Submit Course and Inventory Control Sheet - Create/Modify Course (CG INSTITUTE-283) Submit approved curriculum outline to CG INSTITUTE Provide course profile and files Provide print sheet and proofs (if applicable) D/D No No action 2-12 Does completion of this SOJT course earn a competency code?
-Yes Contact CG-1B1 to establish/verify competency code information Contact the program manager to determine competency code requirements TM
+Na SOP Volume 6 to assess award of RRP and include in curriculum outline No No actionDetermine requirements 2-8 Will the SOJT benefit from a course website?
+Yes • Coordinate website build D/D No No action 2-9 Will the CG LMS be utilized to track student enrollment Yes Engage with FC-TADL Identify an ADL PO as per SOP Vol 7 D/D and completion?
+No No action 2-10 Will the course contain ADL components (e.g., self-paced e-learning, EPSS, e-testing, Yes Design ADL as per SOP Vol 7 Develop ADL as per SOP Vol 7 D/D etc.) No No action Will the CG Institute administer any course materials?
+Yes Submit Course and Inventory Control Sheet - Create/Modify Course (CG INSTITUTE-283) Submit approved curriculum D/D 2-11 outline to CG INSTITUTE 2-11 • Provide course profile and files • Provide print sheet and proofs (if applicable) No No action 2-12 Does completion of this SOJT course earn a Yes • Contact CG-1B1 to establish/verify competency code information TM 4-14 competency code? • Contact the program manager to determine competency code requirements 1 1V1